jfmcbrayer/brutaldon/README.md

+# Brutaldon

-Note: this github repo is a mirror that may not be up-to-date.
+Note: If you are seeing this on Github, this repo is a mirror that may not be up-to-date.
 Please go to https://git.carcosa.net/jmcbray/brutaldon for the latest code.

-# Brutaldon

 Brutaldon is a [brutalist][0], [Web 1.0][0.5] web interface for [Mastodon][1] and [Pleroma][p].
 It is not a Mastodon-compatible social networking server; rather, it is just a client, like the Android or iOS client for Mastodon you may already be using, but it runs in a web server, and is accessed through a web browser.
 It works great in text-mode browsers such as [Lynx][2], [w3m][3], or [elinks][4], and also in more heavy-weight graphical browsers, such as Firefox.
 It works completely without JavaScript, but if JavaScript is available and enabled, it will be used to unobtrusively enhance the user experience.